-The well established doctor of today re-lives his life and times after decades.
-His autobiography remarks various prominent events of his life starting from his juvenile endeavours like experimenting with vodka, the first time surviving the bitter winter to finally falling in love with Russian culture.
+The well-established doctor of today re-lives his life and times after decades.
+His autobiography remarks on various prominent events of his life starting from his juvenile endeavors like experimenting with vodka, the first time surviving the bitter winter to finally falling in love with Russian culture.

-Looking back at his life, he reminisced that it was in the early 1970s, a seventeen year old Indian boy left his village from Kerala to study medicine in the USSR.
-"I, then had never travelled outside my village on my own before and knew nothing of Soviet culture, or one word of the Russian language," said Kumar.
+Looking back at his life, he reminisced that it was in the early 1970s, a seventeen-year-old Indian boy left his village from Kerala to study medicine in the USSR.
+“I, then had never traveled outside my village on my own before and knew nothing of Soviet culture, or one word of the Russian language,” said Kumar.

 35 years later, when he went back to Moscow for a reunion of his medical school batch and he says, Moscow was a completely different city, as it had become the capital of a capitalist country.

-In his book he not only provides a clear picture of the education in the present day MBBS in Russia but also describes the fun of living in an international community of students and narrates his interesting trips to cities within the USSR.
+In his book he not only provides a clear picture of education in the present-day MBBS in Russia but also describes the fun of living in an international community of students and narrates his interesting trips to cities within the USSR.

-Hari recounts intimate observations of the lives and habits of the Soviet people, their joys, frustrations and hopes.
+Hari recounts intimate observations of the lives and habits of the Soviet people, their joys, frustrations, and hopes.
 “They lived good lives without having to worry about food and shelter or even crime, despite the controls and queues.
-Soviet citizens, remarkably, kept their humour and this book is sprinkled with moments of merriment and characteristically understated Russian jokes.
-Hari introduces readers to the richness of Russian song and poetry with some sublime English translations.
-"There is something about Moscow that tends to attract you back like a magnet.
-It must be the warmth and genuineness of the people," reflects Hari.
+Soviet citizens, remarkably, kept their humor and this book is sprinkled with moments of merriment and characteristically understated Russian jokes.
+Hari introduces readers to the richness of Russian songs and poetry with some sublime English translations.
+“There is something about Moscow that tends to attract you back like a magnet.
+It must be the warmth and genuineness of the people,” reflects Hari.

 Studying MBBS in Russia, even when it was USSR, has positively affected the lives of students even decades ago.
 And now, with even more resources and facilities, it is still one of the major highlights for the students willing to study MBBS in Abroad.
 At present, you can study in the top medical colleges of Russia at an extremely affordable price and even attain several other benefits like the coaching for the screening tests among the few.